 CSE can affect any child, who has been coerced into engaging in sexual activities.
-This includes 16 and 17 year olds who can legally consent to have sex.
 Some children may not realise they are being exploited e.g. they believe they are in a genuine romantic relationship. (from KCSiE)

 •Exploitation can be isolated (one-on-one) or organised group/criminal activity